Azure/aaz/Commands/storage-mover/project/_update.md

 # [Command] _storage-mover project update_

-Updates a Project resource, which is a logical grouping of related jobs.
+Update a Project resource, which is a logical grouping of related jobs.

 ## Versions